getkirill/kprompt/README.md

 # kprompt

-A very cursed implementation of modules in ZSH shell configured with a shell function.
+A very cursed implementation of prompt modules in ZSH shell configured with a shell function.
 The shell function prints prompt expansions, and all of it is collected into PROMPT.
 For example:

 ```zsh
 # plug "getkirill/kprompt" # or however you enable plugins